Table of Contents

 Sexually Transmitted Diseases (STDs)

 STDs, also know as STIs (sexually transmitted infections) are infections and diseases that are passed from person to person through oral, vaginal, or anal sex.
-While there are over 25 STDs, the most common ones are listed here and described in more detail in The Well Project's article on STDs :
+While there are over 25 STDs, the most common ones are listed here and described in more detail in our fact sheet on STDs :

 - Genital warts/human papillomavirus (HPV; for more information specifically on HPV, see our article on HPV )